-- Move your WiFi device closer to the Zyxel Device if the signal strength is low. - Reduce wireless interference that may be caused by other wireless networks or surrounding wireless electronics such as cordless phones. - Place the Zyxel Device where there are minimum obstacles (such as walls and ceilings) between the Zyxel Device and the wireless client.
+- Move your WiFi device closer to the Zyxel Device if the signal strength is low. - Reduce wireless interference that may be caused by other wireless networks or surrounding wireless electronics such as cordless phones. - To ensure the connected WiFi clients receive strong WiFi signal, adjust the minimum signal strength between the Zyxel Device and its WiFi clients by going to the Configuration > Object > AP Profile > Radio screen and selecting Enable Signal Threshold.
+To apply the settings to your Zyxel Device, go to the Configuration > AP Management > AP Group screenand select the Profile Name you just created. - Place the Zyxel Device where there are minimum obstacles (such as walls and ceilings) between the Zyxel Device and the wireless client.
 Avoid placing the Zyxel Device inside any type of box that might block WiFi signals.